zombocom/maildown/README.md

 # Maildown

-[Markdown](http://daringfireball.net/projects/markdown/syntax) for your ActionMailer generated emails.
+[Markdown](http://daringfireball.net/projects/markdown/syntax) for your ActionMailer-generated emails.
 Supports Rails 5.0+

 Also due to the way it's implemented it extends markdown support for any other view you want to look for.
 It could be called `markdown-rails` or something, but this is what I named the gem and I'm sticking with it.